22 Feb Cajas National Park: A Great Day Trip from Cuenca, Ecuador

 Cajas National Park is a UNESCO-protected site just outside of Cuenca, Ecuador.
 Because of its location near the equator and directly on top of the Continental Divide, this may be the only place at such a high altitude (13-14,000 ft) where it never snows!

-Getting to Cajas (and Costs)
+How to Get to Cajas National Park (and Costs)

 To explore this unique region, you can either take a day trip or stay overnight.
 For our first visit, we opted for a guided day trip, organized by our host mother and a teacher at a Spanish language school in town.
 Typically, a package tour with a guide will cost $50 per person.
 Since our group split a school bus and the cost of a “freelance” guide, our trip came out to $20 per person.